User Interface Guide

 Learn Mode

 In Learn mode, you can assign MIDI controllers or keys to the selected parameter.
-However, note that keys that are already assigned globally, such as those for presets or instruments, cannot be assigned.
+However, keys that are already assigned globally, such as those used for presets or instruments, cannot be assigned.

 Keyboard Interactions